theabhinav0231/LLM-Context-Manager/README.md

 Note: **This project is work under progress.
-I plan to implement more optimization techniques like branch summarisation.
+I plan to implement a more sophisticated algorithm, other optimization techniques like branch summarisation.
 A complete new chat UI and CLI!